Skip to Content

 What is DNA Compare on Ancestry?

 Have you tried the new DNA Compare on Ancestry?
-This is a feature that was in early 2023 that gives us even more insight to the ancestry we share with our friends and relatives.
+This feature, introduced in early 2023 , gives us even more insight to the ancestry we share with our friends and relatives.

 Decorative image featuring the text What is DNA Compare on Ancestry along with a graphic of a man comparing